-- 1. Validation of the time behavioral model by comparison with results obtains with a VHDL model. - 2.
-Study of spurs linked to limit cycles and noise level due to quantization (TDC).
+- Validation of the time behavioral model by comparison with results obtained by the VHDL model. - 2.
+Study of spectral spurs linked to limit cycles and noise level due to quantization (TDC).
 Examples reported below are typical results obtained using the behavioral model.
-Statistical analysis of performances and sensibility of the PLL will be developed elsewhere.
-5.1 Time behavioral model validation For both models with same set of parameters, we compare the transient behavior of the DCO output frequency when we change the frequency command word.
-Fig 6 show the transient reponse of the output frequency of the ADPLL, when FCW is out of synthesizable range of the DCO (T1) and next (T2), when FCW changes between minimum and maximum synthesizable value of the DCO.
+Statistical analysis of performances and sensibility of the PLL will be developed elsewhere A. Time behavioral model validation For both models with same set of parameters, we compare the transient behavior of the DCO output frequency when we change the frequency command word.
+Fig 4 show the transient reponse of the output frequency of the ADPLL, when FCW is out of synthesizable range of the DCO (T1) and next (T2), when FCW changes between minimum and maximum value of the DCO.
 We observe the same behavior and settling time.
+In Fig 5, we show the ADPLL locked behavior for both models (with the same scale).
+We note the same general behavior (frequency deviation, patterns), but also observe small differences in the limit cycle sequence because of TDC modelisation and accuracy limitation in the VHDL simulator (1 femtosecond).

-Fig 6.
+Fig 4.
 Simulation comparison of instantaneous frequency between new behavioral model (a) and VHDL model (b)

-Fig 7.
-Limit cycle comparison between new behavioral model (a) and VHDL model (b) In Fig 7, we show the ADPLL locked behavior for both models (with the same scale).
-We note the same general behavior (frequency deviation, patterns), but also observe little differences in limit cycle sequence because of TDC modelisation and accuracy limitation of VHDL simulator (1 femtosecond).
-5.2 ADPLL Locking sequence Convergence of the ADPLL is achieved using three different modes [2]: first, a calibration (CAL) mode intitiates the TDC and the central frequency of the PLL, independantly of frequency command word.
+Fig 5.
+Limit cycle comparison between new behavioral model (a) and VHDL model (b) B. ADPLL Locking sequence Convergence of the ADPLL is achieved using three different modes [2]: first, a calibration (CAL) mode initiates the TDC and the central frequency of the PLL, independantly of frequency command word.
 Second, an acquisition (ACQ) mode acquires channel selected by FCW.
 Third, a tracking (TRK) mode achieves the required performances (use of a Sigma Delta modulator can further refine this last mode).

-Fig 8.
+Fig 6.
 Locking sequence (a) and zoom (b, c) on transient at the modes shifts Different frequency steps and gains for the DCO characterize these three modes.

-The behavioral model enables measure and analysis of the locking sequence: transient parts and fluctuations during steady states as shown in Fig 8.
-5.3 Spectral density computation With the spectral density computation analysis in section 4, we easily compute the PSD of the instantaneous frequency of the DCO.
+The behavioral model enables to measure and analyse the locking sequence: transient parts and fluctuations during steady states as shown in Fig 6.
+Moreover, comparison with same simulation time and parameters shows that the new behavioral model is 20 times faster than VHDL model with 1fs resolution.
+C. Spectral density computation With the spectral density computation analysis in section IV, we easily compute the PSD of the instantaneous frequency of the DCO.